teemukin65/tarinapeli_s/doc/Concept_Dictionary.markdown

 GameTitle := 1{M}80 * Title attracting potential players
 GameDescription := 1{M}160 * some further narrative to invitation message

-InvitationMessage := (GameTitle)+ (GameDescription) + InvitationLink
+InvitationMessage := (GameTitle)+ (GameDescription) + PlayersLink

 NumberOfTurns := Number of parts each player writes to each story.

 PlayingTime

-GameInformation = GAmeTitle
+PlayerStatus:= [Invited * invitation message sent
+|Joining * invitation link followed, nickname not confirmed/skipped
+|Waiting * Nickname view passed, game not yet started
+|Playing * Game started
+|Aftermath * Writing completed for all stories, reading only]

-InvitationLink := * personal URL link for the player to access the game.
+PlayersLink := * personal URL link for the player to access the game.

 Player := EMailAddress + (NickName)